 If you are a current Post Baccalaureate student and are currently enrolled and taking courses in a program, you do not need to reapply to Fresno State, but you do need to turn in a program application.
 If admitted to a program, you will be instructed on what to submit to Fresno State to either change or add your new program.
 Students graduating with their Bachelor's degree will need to apply to University as a Post Baccalaureate student.

-If you encountered an error or technical problem, please provide your full name or username, your telephone number or e-mail address, any details you remember about what you were entering or clicking on when the problem occurred, and the heading/title or WWW address of the screen you were working on.
+If you encountered an error or technical problem, please email XAP support with your full name or username, your telephone number or email address, any details you remember about what you were entering or clicking on when the problem occurred, and the heading/title or WWW address of the screen you were working on.

 Call: 1-800-GO-TO-XAP (468-6927) or 310-842-9800

-Only students who have attended universities other than Fresno State or after attending Fresno State or have attended Fresno State more than five years prior, are required to provide official transcripts to the University Graduate Admissions office.
+Only students who have attended universities other than Fresno State or attended another institution after attending Fresno State or attended Fresno State more than five years prior are required to provide official transcripts to the University Graduate Admissions office.
 If you have attended Fresno State within the last five years, you may submit unofficial transcripts with your program application to assist with expediting the process in a timely manner; official copies are not required.